Signs of Physical Abuse & How To Get Help

 - Frequent Trips to the Emergency Room

 If you have a loved one you worry is being abused, share your concern privately, and ask them if they’re safe.
-If they express a need for help, make sure you are choosing ways to help that do not put your own safety at risk.
+If they express a need for help, involve concerned adults or experts in these situations.
+Make sure you do not put your own safety at risk.

 Physical Abuse: Help and Resources